WhirlyHat/GeeekPi-ZP-0110/README.md

 The project contains scripts to configure and control the GeeekPi ZP-0110 heatsink with fan for use with Raspberry Pi 4B single board computers (SBC).

-Automatic fan control is enabled with the raspi-config utility however it only supports the Raspberry Pi OS.
-For other OS (e.g., Ubuntu) a python script may be used to enable the fan when the temperature threshold is reached.
+Automatic fan control is enabled with the raspi-config utility however it ONLY supports the Raspberry Pi OS.
+For other OS (e.g., Ubuntu) a python script will need to be used to automatically control the fan when the temperature threshold is reached.

+Follow the instructions provided by GeeekPi to enable fan control on Raspberry Pi OS.
+For product details or a sample Python script you can refer to the 52pi.com wiki page at: https://wiki.52pi.com/index.php/ZP-0110

 ## Prerequisites:
 >Install the Python and i2c packages using the command below: